 11) Mousseux

-Mousseux is a general term for any sparkling wine made elsewhere and is often associated with cheaper or lesser quality sparkling wines.
+Mousseux is a French term that means “sparkling” or “effervesce, and it refers to any sparkling wine made outside of the Champagne and Crémant regions.
+Although ‘mousseux” is often associated with cheaper or lower-quality sparkling wine, that’s not always the case.

-But that’s not always the case; for example, Prosecco is an Italian sparkling wine that would be considered a mousseux in France but in terms of quality could be considered the equivalent to French Crémant or Champagne.
+For example, Prosecco is an Italian sparkling wine that would be considered a mousseux in France but, in terms of quality, could be considered the equivalent of French Crémant or Champagne.

 B) TABLE WINE (aka Still Wine)